Welcome to the Department of Physical Sciences

 Programs of Study:

 - Academic Minors in Physics, Chemistry, and Geology

 Courses: We offer courses in astronomy, biochemistry, chemistry, geology, oceanography, physics, and physical science.

 Laboratory Facilities: We maintain research-grade equipment to stimulate innovative teaching and learning at Concord.
-Facilities include an electron microprobe – an instrument similar to a scanning electron microscope that magnifies and chemically analyzes tiny areas a fraction of the width of a human hair in minerals and other solid materials.
-It is the only such instrument in West Virginia.
+Facilities include West Virginia's only electron microprobe – an instrument similar to a scanning electron microscope that magnifies and chemically analyzes tiny areas in minerals and other solid materials.
 We also maintain an astronomical observatory and additional labs for teaching and research in chemistry, physics, and geology.
 Students at large universities rarely even see advanced lab equipment, yet at Concord you will get to use it for class as a freshman.

 Why Major in Chemistry or Environmental Geosciences?

 Chemists and geoscientists are in strong demand and they pursue engaging careers that change the world.
 The technical and problem-solving skills learned in these majors are transferrable to a wide variety of careers in the sciences and the world of business, ranging from the development of new energy sources, to environmental protection, to human health and medicine, to invention of consumer products and technology, to business management.
 Salaries in chemistry and geology are high – the American Geosciences Institute reported that geoscientists had the highest average salary of all pure science fields.

 Where Our Graduates Go